sven3270350/reteto/README.md

 The `!include` directive can be used at any level.
 It blindly inserts the document in place.

 ### Variable expansion
-Individual values are rendered against Python's `string.Template`, using the context of past exchanges within a test joined with the `env` content.
+Individual values are rendered against Python's `string.Template`, using the context of past exchanges within a test.
+Each context is seeded with `env` as the environment variables from the YAML document, and `os` as the environment variables from the shell.
 So in the above example, `${env.api}` would be replaced with `jsonplaceholder.typicode.com` at runtime.
-This can also be used with past responses.
+Instead you could specify a field value as `I am G${os.USER}` which may render as `I am Groot` at runtime.
+This can also be used with past responses

 ```
 suite: